 No

-Mount Cumnock is rated as a Hard difficulty trail, requiring a good level of fitness and hiking experience.
-With 9 km distance, 2438 m elevation gain, and an estimated duration of 7h45, this is an advanced hike suited for experienced hikers.
+Mount Cumnock is rated as a hard difficulty trail, requiring a good fitness level and hiking experience.
+With 9 km distance, 2438 m elevation gain, and approximately 7h45 duration, this is an advanced hike suitable for experienced hikers only.

 The Mount Cumnock trail typically takes approximately 7h45 to complete.
-This duration accounts for the 9 km distance and substantial 2438 m elevation gain, though individual times may vary based on fitness level and trail conditions.
+This duration accounts for the 9 km distance and 2438 m elevation gain, though individual times may vary based on fitness level and hiking pace.

 Didn't find your answer?